 - Make lemonade or lemonade popsicles from the abundant supply of lemons around town.

 - Bake a fruit pie.
-Once cherry season ends, go for peaches and apricots — bake a pie together because ugly still tastes good!
+Once cherry-picking season ends, go for peaches and apricots — bake a pie together because ugly still tastes good!

 - Bake something delicious.
 Not a baker?
 You can pick up an easy kit from Trader Joe’s.